<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 There are different types of distributed systems monitoring.

-Application-Level Monitoring: It centers on the performance of the system's software, enabling the detection of issues such as slow response times or errors.
+Application-Level Monitoring: This type of monitoring centers on the performance of the system's software, enabling the detection of issues such as slow response times or errors.

 Infrastructure-Level Monitoring: It concentrates on both hardware and software, aiding in the identification of problems like overloaded servers or network latency.